 Choosing a Flour

 My favorite flour to use in gluten free gravy is brown rice flour.
+Brown rice flour acts very similar to regular gluten-full flour in gravy.
+It dissolves well and does not add any weird flavor.
 It is such a common gluten free flour that you can easily find it at any store or you might already have some on hand.
 In the past, I have tried using starches like tapioca starch or potato starch, but unfortunately, those get a bit too gooey in gravy.
-Brown rice flour acts very similar to regular gluten-full flour in gravy.
-It dissolves well and does not add any weird flavor.
+You also want to avoid some of the grain free flours like almond or coconut because they have a strong taste and a distinct texture.

 When to Season Your Gluten Free Gravy

-What to add to gravy made from store-bought broth:
+What to add to gravy made from store-bought broth – Great for Vegan Gravy

 These are just some suggestions on ways to season gravy made from store-bought broth.
 You may not want to use all of them at once.
 If you are using store-bought broth see the recipe card for an example on how to add seasonings.